peter50216/trailblazer.github.io/gems/cells/getting-started.md

 Of course, this navigation bar doesn't really make sense without any links added.
 I've left that out so we can focus on the structure.
 We will discuss how helpers work in the per-framework sections below.

-In order to convert everything below the `<nav>` node into a cell, we first need to add this gem to our `Gemfile`.

 ## Extraction

+In order to convert all markup below the `<nav>` node into a cell, we first need to add this gem to our `Gemfile`.

 For now, all you need is the `trailblazer-cells` gem and the Cells template engine.